nex3/nex3.github.io/source/blog/194-history-of-sass.md

 Haml was heavily influenced by these discussions.
 In particular, it took the idea of "thin views" very seriously.
-Rails followed a Model/View/Controller architecture, where the template framed as a "view" of the underlying data.
+Rails followed a Model/View/Controller architecture, where the template was framed as a "view" of the underlying data.
 It was only supposed to be responsible for displaying the data, not manipulating it or even really getting it into a form that was easy to display.
 To that end, Hampton intentionally made it annoying to write complex logic in Haml.
 For the first few releases, Haml didn't even have a way of writing Ruby statements that didn't emit values to HTML specifically to encourage people to put all that